Articles Posted in Arbitration Law

 Client Reviews

-I've seen [Timothy P. Polishan] on many cases in court….He's an outstanding lawyer in all respects.
-He's an outstanding trial lawyer.
-He's an outstanding litigator.
-He's...
+I've seen [Tim Polishan] on many cases in court….He's an outstanding lawyer in all respects.
+He's an outstanding trial lawyer....He has great credibility with the Court.

 Open Court Statement by Federal Judge